NHS Complaints Procedure

 We undertake most of our medical negligence claims under a No Win No Fee Agreement which gives you the opportunity to seek justice for harm done to you without any financial implications.
 You do not have to make any upfront legal fees and should the case be unsuccessful, you will not be required to make any payment either.
 You may also decide to use one of the other funding types available.

 For more information about funding your claims, please visit our Medical Negligence Funding Page.
 Alternatively, contact us and our lawyers will explain better to your understanding.

 - Gathering Facts and Evidence: With your funding in place, the next step which is a vital one is to gather documents and information which will serve as evidence to substantiate your claims.
 Where you are unable to bring this evidence, we are more than willing to assist you.
 We will write on your behalf to request access to your medical file, test and scan results and whatever data we will need to make claims.
 An independent medical expert will also be made available to you to perform physical examinations on you and give a report on the severity of injury or harm done as well as other vital information which will be taken into account as we investigate your case.

-- The Defendant will either accept liability or deny any wrongdoing.
-However, the onus lies on us to prove that that is culpable and we will do just that.
+- The defendant will either accept liability or deny any wrongdoing.
+However, the responsibility lies on us to prove that that is culpable and we will do just that.
 We will also register your case before a law court.
 This will ensure that both parties follow the rules and meet deadlines as required for a swift resolution.
-If both parties are unable to reach any agreement, the case will be handled by a judge.
-This does not necessarily mean that the case will go to a trial.
+If both parties are unable to reach an agreement, the case will be handled by a judge.
+This does not necessarily mean that the case will go to trial.
 In fact, only about 2% of claims brought against the NHS end up in court.